Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 }
 ```

+I doubt any additional explanation is needed here, since we have been doing the same with templates renderer or markdown parser for the past few chapters.
+To ensure that we can easily swap diactoros package with some other http implementation, we created an interface first that defined the methods we need.
+Then we created a class that implements this interface using diactoros and injected it into our container.
+That's it.

-You can use this CustomResponse approach if you like it or use AbstractController.
+You can use this CustomResponse approach if you like it, or use AbstractController.
 Or, the third one below.
+Your call, it's your application.

 ## Approach 3: Response Factory

+This one is the most dense section since it is the most complicated one of the three.

 Now, if you did not know, PSR-17 defines standard factory interfaces for creating HTTP responses - ResponseFactoryInterface and StreamFactoryInterface.
 Laminas Diactoros implements these interfaces, which means we could use these standardized factories in our controllers instead of directly creating response objects (i.e. `new HtmlResponse()`).
 Our container can inject the Laminas implementations when these interfaces are requested.

 Before we get into coding, someone may ask, why can't we simply use `ResponseInterface` and make our container pass `\Laminas\Diactoros\Response` instead, and then use it to return responses?
-Well, theoretically we can do that but the simplest explanation (though it is more complex than this) I can give to avoid doing it is that `ResponseInterface` is not a service/library, but represents a Response object.
+Well, theoretically we can do that but the simplest explanation (though it is more complex than this) I can give is that `ResponseInterface` is not a service/library, but represents a Response object.
 On the other hand, the two factory interfaces are services.
 When we inject services via DI, we should be injecting things that do work for us (services), not data objects that represent state.

 - `ResponseInterface` = single, immutable response/data object that holds HTTP response information (with specific status, headers, and body)
 - `ResponseFactoryInterface`/`StreamFactoryInterface` = services that create response objects for us